Arizona National Guard to deploy 225 troops to the U.S.-Mexico border, answering Trump's call

 Arizona's governor is deploying 225 members of the state National Guard to the U.S.-Mexico border on Monday, becoming the second state to heed President Donald Trump's call for reinforcement.

-The move comes after Trump last week proposed sending 2,000 to 4,000 National Guard members to the border to curb illegal immigration.
+The move comes after Trump last week proposed sending 2,000 to 4,000 National Guard members to the border to curb the flow of undocumented immigrants, after his plans for building a wall stalled.

 Breaking News Emails